 Tuition fees for international students from non-EU countries: €1,500

 Students of the bachelor’s program in Teacher Education: German study German, a second equally-weighted subject, Education Sciences and Teaching Methodology.

 Modules in German teach you about modern and classic German literature and linguistics.
-During modules on Literary Studies, you will look at different genres, theories, and the history of literature.
-Of course, it also involves reading lots of books by the likes of Friedrich Schiller, Johann Wolfgang von Goethe, Heinrich von Kleist, Franz Kafka, Feridun Zaimoglu and Juli Zeh.
+You will look at different genres, theories, and the history of literature in modules on Literary Studies.
+The program also involves reading lots of books by the likes of Friedrich Schiller, Johann Wolfgang von Goethe, Heinrich von Kleist, Franz Kafka, Feridun Zaimoglu and Juli Zeh.
 Linguistics modules teach you about the development and functions of language, and linguistic features and structures.

 You address the practical, basic principles of German lessons at school in modules on Teaching Methodology: Which methods can I use to teach pupils about a subject and to develop their skills?
 Which content, methods, and social arrangements can I use to foster my teaching in the classroom?

-In interdisciplinary classes, you explore the challenges that come with teaching multicultural and multilingual groups.
+In interdisciplinary courses, you explore the challenges that come with teaching multicultural and multilingual groups.

-The Humanities at the University of Mannheim have an excellent reputation in Germany.
+The Humanities at the University of Mannheim have an excellent reputation in Germany (ranking results).
 With 450 partner universities, and students from 100 countries, Mannheim is one of the most international universities in the country, and provides students with an inspiring learning environment that facilitates excellent teaching and research.

 All students of bachelor's programs in Teacher Education in Baden-Württemberg complete their first school placement (Orientierungspraktikum) during the program.
 The placement lasts for three weeks, and gives students the chance to gain initial practical experience during their studies.